 Our crude rule of (green) thumb is – one square metre of roof can support one square metre of garden, so the more we can harvest, the more we can grow.

 What current plants or trees in the heritage garden will benefit most from additional watering?

 The property as an entire ecosystem will benefit from ‘increased rainfall’.
 The last three spring / summer seasons have been kind to gardeners in Melbourne but the previous drought damaged and in some cases devastated many gardens.
 There are a few lessons we learnt from those drought conditions.
 Firstly, make all attempts to improve the condition and depth of your topsoil.
-The reasons for this is obvious to most, but one factor often overlooked is that good topsoil has a water holding capacity of 40 per cent.
+The reasons for this are obvious to most, but one factor often overlooked is that good topsoil has a water holding capacity of 40 per cent.
 The deeper the topsoil, the more water can be stored where it’s most needed.
-Secondly, pulse watering is far more affective than a single irrigation.
-If you are currently irrigating a garden bed or lawn for say 20 minutes, consider adjusting the regime to three seven-minute watering sessions with 15 minute intervals between each.
+Secondly, pulse watering is far more effective than a single irrigation.
+If you are currently irrigating a garden bed or lawn for say 20 minutes, consider adjusting the regime to three seven-minute watering sessions with 15-minute intervals between each.
 This will let the water penetrate more effectively than a single irrigation.
 At the Convent we are loading up not only the sponge that is our topsoil but the shallow underlying aquifers also.
 This sponge loading dramatically helps all the plants.

 To make this a reality, we’re asking people to donate, but there’s other ways people can help our garden thrive.
 We have a dedicated team of volunteers who get their hands dirty every week.
 How can people take part and what can new volunteers look forward to doing in the gardens?